leonlinsx/minimal-mistakes/_posts/2020-11-11-human-capital.md

 They then look at a subset of companies which had inventors move among companies within that set.
 Intuitively, an inventor moving from one company to another allows you to measure the effect of the person vs the firm, pre and post-move.
 This restriction gave them 709,000 inventors at 2,500 U.S. publicly listed firms to analyse \[3\].

 Using that data, they run a regression to see if patent count can be predicted from inventor related causes, firm related causes, or other variables.
-They find that while both inventor and firm are statistically significant explainers of patent count, the important of inventors is nearly 10x larger than that of the firm:
+They find that while both inventor and firm are statistically significant explainers of patent count, **the importance of inventors is nearly 10x larger than that of the firm:**

 > inventor-specific fixed effects explain 18-37 percent of the observed variance in inventors’ patenting performance.
 In contrast, only 2-7 percent of the overall variance in inventor productivity is explained by firm fixed effects.
 The observed firm-level variables, such as age, size, patent stock and R&D intensity, explain another 1 to 8 percent of the overall variance.
 These results suggest inventor-specific human capital explains much of the variance in inventor output

 The table below has a lot of numbers, and let's ignore all of them except the two in the red box.
-That comparison of the 0.341 for inventors vs 0.032 for firms is what the researchers are referring to above; higher numbers mean more explanatory power for patent count.
+That comparison of the 0.341 for inventors vs 0.032 for firms is what the researchers are referring to in the above quote; higher numbers mean more explanatory power for patent count.
 For our purposes, just think of fixed effects as meaning "effect", but you can read more about the actual definition [here](http://www.jblumenstock.com/files/courses/econ174/FEModels.pdf "fixed").

 ![post]({{ site.url }}{{ site.baseurl }}/assets/images/company_human_innovation/company 2.png)